 You might be paying your employees well and even periodically increasing their pay but it does not do the trick.
-There should be timely acknowledgement for the good works your employees do.
+There should be timely acknowledgment of the good works your employees do.
 Appreciation is a fundamental human need.
 Employees respond to appreciation expressed through recognition of their good work because it confirms their work is valued.
-When employees and their work are valued, their satisfaction and productivity rises, and they are motivated to maintain or improve their good work.
+When employees and their work are valued, their satisfaction and productivity rise, and they are motivated to maintain or improve their good work.

 There are many ways of rewarding your employees which you could think of but what St. Louis Children’s hospital’s management follows is something unique.
 They post about their employee’s performance on social media.
 This makes the employee proud not only within the organization but also improves their status among their peers.
 You can use this as a key to boost up your team member’s performance so that they will stick with you for a long time.

 Anyone can form a group but only a mastermind can transform them to an elite team.
 So buckle up your shoes to go an extra mile for the team’s welfare.
 “Remember, teamwork begins by building trust.
 And the only way to do that is to overcome our need for invulnerability.” –Patrick Lencioni.